mrpythonist/mrpythonist/README.md

 <br />
 <br />

 Hey there, I'm Muhammad Aqib, a Full stack web developer from Pakistan with passion for web development 🚀.
-As a Python Developer, JavaScript Developer, and Full Stack Web Developer, I bring a unique set of skills and experience to any project.
+As a JavaScript Developer, and Full Stack Web Developer, I bring a unique set of skills and experience to any project.
 With a passion for technology and programming, I am constantly seeking to expand my knowledge and stay up-to-date with the latest developments in web development.

 When I'm not coding, I love playing cricket, exploring new places, binge-watching Tv Shows, and yeah, programming some more.